Global existence and non-uniqueness for the Cauchy problem associated to 3D Navier-Stokes equations perturbed by transport noise: Construction of solutions with prescribed initial condition

 In this second part we want to modify the previous construction so to prescribe the initial value of the solution to \eqref{eq:NS}.
 Let $u_0 \in L_x^2$ with $\dvg u_0 = 0$ in the sense of distributions.
 We shall assume $u_0$ independent of the Brownian motion $B$ and replace the filtration $\{\mathcal{F}_t\}_{t \geq 0}$ with the augmented canonical filtration generated by $(u_0,B)$.
-Moreover, without loss of generality (cf. condition (5.2) and the proof of Theorem 5.4 in \cite{HoZhZh22b+}) we can suppose that
+Moreover, without loss of generality we can suppose that